-- The Society shall be administered by an Executive Committee consisting of not less than 3 Honorary officers which will include Chairman, Secretary and Treasurer and at least 5 other people, all of whom must be full members of the Society.
-A quorum of the Executive shall consist of two thirds of the Committee and must include at least 2 officers.
+- The Society shall be administered by an Committee consisting of not less than 3 Honorary officers which will include Chairman, Secretary and Treasurer and at least 5 other people, all of whom must be full members of the Society.
+A quorum shall consist of 4 people of which 2 are Executive Officers.

 Changes to The Constitution:

 - An Annual General Meeting shall be held during the month of March when the officers shall present their reports.
 Notice in writing of this meeting and the agenda shall be given to members entitled to attend and vote, at least 28 days prior to the event.